Aryc7/TIL/README.md

 Welcome to my Second Brain of Product Thinking.
 This is a collection to quickly capture my daily Product Learnings.
 What better way than to keep it in a public repository?

+I have a second repository titled [Reasons To Hire Me](https://github.com/erascon7/Reasons-To-Hire-Me).
+Check it out if you'd like... no pressure.

 _7 TILs and the tally keeps climbing._

 ---